 2. Ballygally Castle

 Head northwards for the next top Castle and Ballygally will be included in this fine list.
 All fans of Game of Thrones take note, you are entering Winterfell and the Haunted Forest countryside.
-Ballygally is a seaside Castle, perched on the stunning Antrim Coast Road overlooking Ballygally Bay across to Scotland.
+Ballygally is a seaside Castle, perched on the Antrim Coast Road overlooking Ballygally Bay across to Scotland.

 3. Cabra Castle